 If I had it to do all over again I would train that same way with bodyweight and endurance workouts.

 I know because it works.
-It is the same method that I am showing my son.
+It is the same method that I am teaching to my daughter.

 Answer: Try this – carry a sand bag on your shoulder and hike down the beach.
 Dunk the sand bag in the water and carry it above your head.
 You don’t need a barbell for that.
 A barbell cost $150 minimum.
 A sand bag can be made for nothing with an old pillow case.
 You can also carry a ruck (backpack) for distance in the sand or in the hills.